MartinP460/react-denmark-map/README.md

 #### Appearance

-The exported components also support a number of different ways of styling the map:
+The exported components also support a number of different ways of styling the map.

 ```jsx
 import { Municipalities } from 'react-denmark-map'